nosarthur/nosarthur.github.io/_drafts/gita-milestone2.md

 - milestone 4: speedup

-## v0.1.1: modify `add` such that only git repo paths are considered as valid path
+## v0.1.1: add only git repo paths

-In the first milestone, we consider any existing folder as valid path.
+In milestone 1, we add any existing folder to `repo_path`.
-The real requirement is to add only git repo folders.
+In reality, we only want to add git repo folders.